ruili4UCSD/CSE151A_WIN24_GROUP/README.md

    macro avg       0.71      0.67      0.68      1642
 weighted avg       0.71      0.70      0.70      1642

-### Comparing Training and Testing Error

-We can now compare the Training and Testing Performance of our Neural Network and compare them to previous models

-- **Training vs Testing:** The training accuracy was 70% and the testing accuracy was 68%.
-This implies that our model is slightly overfit as the training accuracy is higher than the testing accuracy.
-The precision and recall of the testing set is also lower than the training set.
-- **Neural Network vs KNN:** When comparing training accuracy our neural network performs about 4% better than our KNN model.
-When comparing testing accuracy our neural network performs about 9% better.
-While not a huge difference it is a small improvment.
-- **Neural Network vs Decision Tree:** When comparing training accuracy our neural network performs about 3% worse than our decision tree model.
-However, when comparing testing accuracy our neural network performs about 7% better.
-This shows how the decision tree learning model tends to overfit data

-In general the hypertuned neural network seems to more accurately predict the difficulty of Leetcode problems.
-However, there is a tradeoff.
-The neural network is much less transparent of a model than a decision tree learning model.

 ### Fitting Graph and Cross Validation Result

 ![png](./data/img/output_nn_error.png)